Appian (NASDAQ:APPN) Issues Q1 2022 Earnings Guidance

 Appian (NASDAQ:APPN – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $-0.150-$-0.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.200.
 The company issued revenue guidance of $106 million-$108 million, compared to the consensus revenue estimate of $102.71 million.Appian also updated its FY 2022 guidance to $-0.830-$-0.800 EPS.

-A number of analysts have issued reports on the company.
-Truist Financial decreased their target price on Appian from $100.00 to $65.00 in a research report on Friday, February 18th.
-Barclays reduced their price target on Appian from $90.00 to $47.00 and set an underweight rating for the company in a research report on Wednesday, January 12th.
-Zacks Investment Research upgraded Appian from a sell rating to a hold rating in a research report on Thursday, February 24th.
-Finally, Morgan Stanley reiterated a hold rating and issued a $60.00 price target on shares of Appian in a research report on Friday, February 18th.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $84.40.
+Several brokerages have recently issued reports on APPN.
+Truist Financial cut their price target on Appian from $100.00 to $65.00 in a research note on Friday, February 18th.
+Morgan Stanley reaffirmed a hold rating and set a $60.00 price target on shares of Appian in a research note on Friday, February 18th.
+Zacks Investment Research raised Appian from a sell rating to a hold rating in a research note on Thursday, February 24th.
+Finally, Barclays cut their target price on Appian from $90.00 to $47.00 and set an underweight rating on the stock in a research note on Wednesday, January 12th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $84.40.

-In other Appian news, major shareholder Abdiel Capital Management, Llc acquired 126,350 shares of the company’s stock in a transaction that occurred on Tuesday, February 1st.
-The stock was bought at an average price of $58.34 per share, with a total value of $7,371,259.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders have purchased 242,850 shares of company stock valued at $13,342,224 in the last three months.
-43.90% of the stock is owned by corporate insiders.
+In other Appian news, major shareholder Abdiel Capital Management, Llc purchased 126,350 shares of the stock in a transaction on Tuesday, February 1st.
+The stock was bought at an average cost of $58.34 per share, for a total transaction of $7,371,259.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Insiders acquired 322,850 shares of company stock valued at $17,677,024 over the last 90 days.
+Corporate insiders own 43.90% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the business.
-BlackRock Inc. lifted its stake in Appian by 0.9% during the fourth quarter.
-BlackRock Inc. now owns 2,936,074 shares of the company’s stock worth $191,462,000 after purchasing an additional 27,200 shares during the last quarter.
-Morgan Stanley lifted its stake in Appian by 23.2% during the second quarter.
-Morgan Stanley now owns 595,919 shares of the company’s stock worth $82,087,000 after purchasing an additional 112,399 shares during the last quarter.
-Goldman Sachs Group Inc. lifted its stake in Appian by 82.8% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 198,304 shares of the company’s stock worth $12,932,000 after purchasing an additional 89,819 shares during the last quarter.
-Bank of New York Mellon Corp lifted its stake in Appian by 6.1% during the third quarter.
-Bank of New York Mellon Corp now owns 156,432 shares of the company’s stock worth $14,472,000 after purchasing an additional 8,925 shares during the last quarter.
-Finally, Barclays PLC lifted its stake in Appian by 80.4% during the fourth quarter.
-Barclays PLC now owns 109,921 shares of the company’s stock worth $7,167,000 after purchasing an additional 48,983 shares during the last quarter.
-81.02% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in the business.
+Morgan Stanley grew its holdings in shares of Appian by 23.2% during the second quarter.
+Morgan Stanley now owns 595,919 shares of the company’s stock worth $82,087,000 after buying an additional 112,399 shares in the last quarter.
+Goldman Sachs Group Inc. grew its holdings in shares of Appian by 82.8% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 198,304 shares of the company’s stock worth $12,932,000 after buying an additional 89,819 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich bought a new position in shares of Appian during the fourth quarter worth about $3,925,000.
+Barclays PLC grew its holdings in shares of Appian by 80.4% during the fourth quarter.
+Barclays PLC now owns 109,921 shares of the company’s stock worth $7,167,000 after buying an additional 48,983 shares in the last quarter.
+Finally, BlackRock Inc. grew its holdings in shares of Appian by 0.9% during the fourth quarter.
+BlackRock Inc. now owns 2,936,074 shares of the company’s stock worth $191,462,000 after buying an additional 27,200 shares in the last quarter.
+Institutional investors own 81.02% of the company’s stock.

 Appian Company Profile (Get Rating)